nikolanan/JS-Fundamentals/partyTime/README.md

-There is a party at SoftUni.
+There is a party.
 Many guests are invited and they are two types: VIP and regular.
 When guests come to the party check if he/she contains in any of the two reservation lists.

 The input will come as an array of strings.
 You will be given the list with the guests before you receive a command